QuocViNguyen/Assignment-3-API-Part-1/API Description.md

+#### API Description

-## Manitoba Covid Tracker API
+## Manitoba Covid Tracker

-Cases
-Deaths
-Recoveries

-Manitoba covid case breakdown by health region

-just some options

-GET method 1: get all covid cases in Manitoba

-GET method 2: get covid case breakdown by health regions

-GET method 3: get covid deaths and hospitalizations
+The manitoba Covid Tracker can be used to programmatically retrieve and analyze data of the current Covid situation in Manitoba province.